0f27/qe/README.md

 # QE - powerful and easy to use VM launcher based on Qemu

+> I use it myself, so expect minor bugs and hidden features
+> if you find something, feel free to open issue or create pull request

 ## Examples

 Run virtual machine image file from CLI.
 Just like this: